nerab/paradeiser/README.md

 *Paradeiser* uses [I18N](https://github.com/svenfuchs/i18n) to translate messages and localize time and date formats.

 ## API
-External tools should use the Ruby API instead or rely on the JSON export.
-The actual storage backend is **not a public API** and may change at any given time.
+External tools should use the Ruby API instead, or rely on the JSON export.
+The actual storage backend is *not a public API* and may change at any given time.

 # Contributing